HonduQ/HonduQ/README.md

 Hi, I’m Cliff.
-I'm a graduate of Coding Dojo's Python bootcamp, with a focus on Django and MySQL.
+I'm a graduate of Coding Dojo's `Python` bootcamp, with a focus on `Django` and `MySQL`.
-I’m currently building a Barn Manager app with my cousin and mentor, Matt.
+I’m currently building a `Barn Manager app` with my cousin and mentor, Matt.

 You can reach me at HonduQ@gmail.com